How To Protect Yourself Against Tax Identity Theft (2023)

 Share this:

-How To Tell If You’re the Victim of Tax Identity Theft
+5 Warning Signs That You’re a Victim of Tax Identity Theft

 The bottom line: Any unfamiliar information from the IRS, Social Security Administration (SSA), or an unknown employer is a major red flag that you’re the victim of tax identity theft and need to act quickly.